TobiasPleyer/blog/content/post55_monadic_computations_in_python.rst

     Branch!
     Branch!

+    $ cd /home
+    $ python branching_example.py
+    Final result: Left ''
+    == INFO ==
+    Command run: git branch
+    fatal: Not a git repository (or any parent up to mount point /home) Stopping at filesystem boundary (GIT_DISCOVERY_ACROSS_FILESYSTEM not set).

-As the example shows the monad's bind syntax can be used to change the code execution path easily and readable.
+As the example shows the monad's bind syntax can be used to change the code execution path easily and readable plus we still retain the nice and controlled behavior in case of an error.
 The variables bound by lambdas will remain visible to all follow up actions!
 If more sophisticated decision making is required that can't be done with the limited lambda syntax in Python we can simply define a helper function to do the job.

 **Challenge:** Try to reproduce that kind of behavior with a hand-written solution!

+Some people would argue the above code samples look ugly and that the used lambda function syntax is not very understandable and readable.
+I can't deny that, but keep in mind that this is due to the lack of proper syntactic sugar support in Python!
+Here is the same example written in Haskell:

+.. code-include:: code/post55/branching_example.hs
+    :lexer: python

 Summary
 =======